 Are you primed and ready to give your best presentation possible?
 At first, public speaking and presenting your work online may seem daunting.
 How do the pros make it look so easy?
 Giving a great live presentation doesn’t come naturally to many of us, but it does get easier with some preparation and practice.
-Whether you’re presenting in person, on a conference call or using screen sharing technology, keep these top ten presenting tips in mind and soon you’ll be the one handing out the expert advice.
+Whether you’re presenting in person, on a conference call, or using a screen share tool, keep these top ten presenting tips in mind, and soon you’ll be the one handing out the expert advice.

 The early bird gets the Powerpoint to work